Ahh, the crunch of frost underfoot, the glow of the fireplace – and mucus running down your face while checking your blood glucose levels.

 Eat Well and Hydrate

 With diabetes and the flu, you may begin to feel less hungry.
 It’s important, however, to keep eating as you normally would, to avoid any large changes in your blood glucose levels.
 If you’re feeling particularly low, make sure to measure your blood glucose and to eat or drink accordingly.

 At the same time, make sure you’re drinking enough – generally, 1-1.5 litres a day.
 To combine nourishment and hydration while keeping warm, why not try a tasty broth?
-For further food ideas around Christmas, try these 3 recipes!
+For further food ideas in winter, try these 3 recipes!

 The change in your blood glucose levels can lead to weight loss.
 Weigh yourself daily to ensure you are not losing weight rapidly.

 The flu may feel inevitable at this time of year, but don’t stress: now you know what to do.
 Leave the flu quaking in its boots by being extra attentive and you’ll be feeling better in time to receive your aunt’s infamous knitted Christmas sweater.
 Just relax and enjoy the season.

 Got any questions for us?
 Shoot us a message right here!